Learn to Scuba Dive in 2017 – Get PADI Open Waters Certified in Australia

 Conditions will vary significantly on a seasonal and even on a daily basis.
-Conditions can become windy during the Dry Season so if you’re prone to sea sickness, make sure you come prepared.
-Rocking of the boat should mostly be limited to the trip out to the reef and back.
+Conditions can become windy during the Dry Season so if you're prone to seasickness, make sure you come prepared.
+The rocking of the boat should mostly be limited to the trip out to the reef and back.
 Once out the reef, good operators will know the best places to moor that will provide protection from the wind.

 How long does it take to learn to scuba dive?

 There's a lot of flexibility in how you can complete the PADI Open Waters Diver course, but generally, it takes 2 days of theory and practice in a swimming pool, followed by 2 to 3 days of open water diving.
 Certification requires either 4 or 5 successful dives in open waters.
 You'll need to allow 5 full days to complete the course.

 Combining the PADI Open Water Scuba Diving Course with an overnight trip to dive the Great Barrier Reef is the most popular way to learn to dive in Cairns.

 If you don't have a great deal of vacation time, PADI courses can be split into two parts and started before you leave home.
 You do the theory and swimming pool section of the course locally.
 After completing this, you're given a Referral.
 When booking with your Dive School, let them know you've started the course and give them your Referral when you arrive.
 The Dive School will take you through the final open waters diving only.